codership/galera/Docs_tommi/python3/source/introduction.rst

 from one node, that is, a database on one server, to a node on another server.
 A database replication system is, in other words, a distributed database in which all nodes share the same level of information.
-This system is also know as a database cluster.
+This system is also known as a database cluster.

 The database client (such as a Web browser or a computer application) does not see the database replication system in any